-- Study and Recommendations Regarding Concentration Limits on Large Financial Companies 16 - Section 622 of the Dodd-Frank Act establishes a financial sector concentration limit that generally prohibits a financial company from merging, consolidating with, or acquiring another company if the resulting company's consolidated liabilities would exceed 10 percent of the aggregate consolidated liabilities of all financial companies.
-Pursuant to the mandate in section 622, on January 18, 2011, the Council approved the publication of this study of the extent to which the concentration limit would affect financial stability, moral hazard in the financial system, the efficiency and competitiveness of U. S. financial firms and financial markets, and the cost and availability of credit and other financial services to households and businesses in the United States.
-The study concludes that the concentration limit will have a positive impact on U.S. financial stability.
-It also makes a number of technical recommendations to address practical difficulties likely to arise in its administration and enforcement, such as the definition of liabilities for certain companies that do not currently calculate or report risk-weighted assets. - Study and Recommendations on Prohibitions on Proprietary Trading and Certain Relationships with Hedge Funds and Private Equity Funds17 - As mandated by the Dodd-Frank Act, FSOC conducted a study on how best to implement section 619 of the Act (commonly known as the "Volcker Rule"), which is designed to improve the safety and soundness of our nation's banking system by prohibiting propriety trading http://www.treasury.gov/initiatives/Documents/Study%20on%20Concentration%20Limits%20on%20Large%20Firms%2001-17-11.pdf.
+Companies - Section 622 of the Dodd-Frank Act establishes a financial sector concentration limit that generally prohibits a financial company from merging, consolidating with, or acquiring another company if the resulting company's consolidated liabilities would exceed 10 percent of the aggregate consolidated liabilities of all financial companies.
+Pursuant to the mandate in section 622, on January 18, 2011, the Council approved the publication of this study of the extent to which the concentration limit would affect financial stability, moral hazard in the financial system, the efficiency and competitiveness of U.S. financial firms and financial markets, and the cost and availability of credit and other financial services to households and businesses in the U.S. The study concludes that the concentration limit will have a positive impact on U.S. financial stability.
+It also makes a number of technical recommendations to address practical difficulties likely to arise in its administration and enforcement, such as the definition of liabilities for certain companies that do not currently calculate or report risk-weighted assets.